 1) Your Brake Light Is On

 Your brake light won't always come on when there is an issue — it's also the light that appears on your dash when your parking brake is engaged.
-But if you're seeing a brake warning light and your parking brake isn't engaged, it's time to have a brake specialist take a look at your system to diagnose your issues.
+But if you're seeing a brake warning light and your parking brake isn't engaged, it's time to have a brake specialist take a look and diagnose your ABS System issues.

 2) Squealing, Squeaking or Grinding Noises

 Squealing/High-Pitched Metallic Noises

 If you hear a metallic squealing sound when you apply your brakes, you likely hear the wear indicators on your brake pads.
 While annoying, it's not always a sign of damage, but rather just that it's time to replace your brake pads.
 Once you begin to hear the noises, don't hold off on replacing your pads, as letting them wear down further can lead to damaged rotors and a way more expensive repair.